Why and how to make a decision tree

 ⃝ Connector: This can be used to show yes/no decisions or simple answers.

-◀ Endpoint: This is the ultimate outcome
+◀ Endpoint: This is the ultimate outcome.

 How to make a decision tree

-1. Begin with the decision
+1. Begin with the decision you need to make

 In the root node box, enter the decision you’d like to make.
-For instance, if you’re deciding whether to outsource your customer service or make an in-house department, your root node would say: “How should we deploy customer service?”
+For instance, if you’re deciding whether to outsource your customer service or make an in-house department, your root node could say: “How should we deploy customer service?”

 2. List your options